Keynotes & Talks

 So how do we build resilience into our classrooms?
 Are there ways to embed resilience into the content we deliver?
 This talk will explore the ideas of resilience, buoyancy and grit in the landscape of higher education and make a case for modelling failure as a means of building the reserves of both teachers and learners so we can move forward together with courage and hope.

-Over the past few years there is a myth about Humanities grads turning into baristas.
+Over the past few years, there has been a myth about Humanities grads turning into baristas.
 This talk will explore why this pervasive attitude finds currency in the face of all evidence to the contrary and ask, is there a way we can shift the terms of the conversation?
-This talk will explore how literature provides us with lenses to see our 21st century world with hope, courage, and delight.
-We will explore how we do not lose ourselves in old books: iinstead, we find our way in them, through them, to understand the world through new lenses.
+This talk will explore how literature provides us with lenses to see our 21st-century world with hope, courage, and delight.
+We will explore how we do not lose ourselves in old books: instead, we find our way in them, through them, to understand the world through new lenses.
 In the light of a new global reality - and an increasingly complex world - we must look back to our literary guides for purpose to inspire hope for the future, for courage to speak truth to power, and for moments of delight and surprise to sustain us in our learning journeys.

 The Pedagogy of Critical Hope